yussufbiyik/ESP8266WebServer-Creator/README.md

 ## How it Works ?
 * It takes every HTML file in `pages` folder and adds them into a .cpp file in a proper way.
 * Then you can upload it to your Arduino, NodeMCU etc...
-* You can see example result from [this page](https://gist.github.com/yussufjpg/10c04b4c92bc69da3b224e97a80e2bfa)

 ## Before Using !
 * Don't use index.html as a file name because it creates a problem, use anything other instead.